nathantbaker/webpack-template/README.md

 This is an example of structuring your files with [Webpack](https://webpack.github.io/).
 Here are the steps to run and work on this barebones app locally, so you can build out your app from there.

+1. Fork this repo.
-1. From the the command line, navigate to a folder where you'd like to keep your local repo.
+1. From the the command line, navigate to a folder where you'd like to keep your forked repo.
-1. Run `git clone git@github.com:nathantbaker/webpack-template.git`
+1. Run `git clone git@github.com:USERNAME/webpack-template.git` with USERNAME being your github username.
 1. Navigate to the app folder `cd app` and run `npm install`.
 1. Step out of the app folder `../` and run `webpack-dev-server --progress --colors`
 1. View your app at [http://localhost:8080/webpack-dev-server/bundle](http://localhost:8080/webpack-dev-server/bundle)